Top 10 Things To Do in Olympic National Park, Washington

 Flickr/Kimon Berlin

 Sitting on the southern edge of the Olympic National Forest is Lake Quinault and a rainforest sharing the same name.
-Surrounding the lake are a number of old, dilapidated buildings that lend to the quiet ambiance.
+Surrounding the lake are many old, dilapidated buildings that lend to the quiet ambiance.
 Hiking trails are spread throughout the area, leading to ancient groves, waterfalls, streams, and an old homestead.
 There are also two campgrounds nearby.

 Address: Olympic Peninsula, Quinault, WA